DEFRA/cdp-uploader-smoke-tests/README.md

 ### Running local tests

-Start application you are testing on the url specified in `baseUrl` [wdio.local.conf.js](wdio.local.conf.js)
+Start application you are testing on the url specified in a `baseUrl` in `src/config/index.js`

 ```bash
 npm run test:local